Erica Wheeler

-Erica Wheeler (born May 2, 1991) is an American professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA) and for the Vinyl of Unrivaled.
+Erica Wheeler (born May 2, 1991) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for the Vinyl of Unrivaled.
 Wheeler was undrafted out of Rutgers, but eventually made her way into the WNBA in 2015.

 Early life

 Wheeler grew up in the Miami neighborhood of Liberty City.
 Liberty City is one of the most crime-ridden inner cities in America, and Wheeler saw two of her close friends die when she was young.
 Wheeler attended Parkway Academy and was a member of the basketball team there.

 College career

 Wheeler committed to play at Rutgers in 2009.
 Rutgers reached the NCAA Tournament in each of her first three seasons.
 Wheeler contributed as a junior, leading the team in steals, and averaging just under 10 points per game.
 Prior to her senior year, Wheeler's mother died of cancer.
 However, Wheeler finished her senior season and graduated from Rutgers.